nefedov-yury/BEAN/workdir/PsipJpsiPhiEta/00_readme.txt

 //--------------------------------------------------------------------
 masses.h   -> masses of particles (GeV) from PDG 2021

--- norm.h     -> normalization constants for inclusive MC and for
+norm.h     -> normalization constants for inclusive MC and for
-              non-resonance data. v709 ?
+              non-resonance data. v709 not good?

 cuts.h     -> List of cuts for
               1) Psi' -> J/Psi pi+ pi-